 The Board of Directors has entrusted the Compliance Committee with the task of promoting an ethical culture throughout the organisation, ensuring both internal and external regulatory compliance.
 Its main duties and competencies include the management of the Whistleblowing Channel and the surveillance and supervision of ethics and compliance programmes, as well as the Code of Ethics and Conduct, and of policies, rules, procedures and controls.
-The Corporate Compliance Officer is the Chairman of the Compliance Committee and informs this Committee, at least monthly, about the performance of its duties and the level of regulatory compliance.

-Additionally, in each of the Group's businesses, a Business Compliance Officer is established to assist the Corporate Compliance Officer in the implementation of the Criminal Prevention Model, in the identification of risks, in the definition and monitoring of controls and in the treatment of complaints and investigations related to crimes and breaches of the Code of Ethics and Conduct received.
-Furthermore, the Business Compliance Committees have been set up as a Crime Prevention body that supports, in this connection, both the Board of Directors or the equivalent decision-making body and the Corporate Compliance Committee itself.
-As part of the international consolidation of the Compliance Model, local compliance structures have also been established in different geographies.
+The Compliance Committee is chaired by the Corporate Compliance Officer, and a Compliance Officer has been appointed in each of the Businesses to assist the Corporate Compliance Officer in the implementation of the Crime Prevention Model, in the identification of risks, in the definition and monitoring of controls and in the treatment of complaints and investigations related to crimes and breaches of the Code of Ethics and Conduct received.
+Likewise, the Business Compliance Committees have been set up, which in turn are supported by Compliance structures in different geographical areas, as a Crime Prevention body that provides support in this area to the Corporate Compliance Committee, as well as to the Board of Directors or equivalent decision-making body.

-Whistleblowing channel, which allows for the reporting to the audit committee of irregularities of a financial and accounting nature, in addition to possible breaches of the code of conduct and irregular activities in the organisation, stating, if applicable, whether it is confidential in nature and whether it allows for anonymous reporting, respecting the rights of the complainant and the reported party.
+Whistleblowing Channel, for reporting to the audit committee on irregularities of a financial and accounting nature, in addition to possible breaches of the code of conduct and irregular activities in the organisation, stating whether it is confidential and whether it allows anonymous reporting, respecting the rights of the whistleblower and the reported party.

-The FCC Group has a Whistleblowing Channel, through which it is possible to confidentially report activities and behaviours that may involve a breach of any of the aspects of the Code of Ethics and Conduct, including potential irregularities that could have criminal consequences.

-Communications can be made in three ways:
+The FCC Group has a widely disseminated Whistleblowing Channel to confidentially report any activities and conduct that may involve a breach of the Code of Ethics and Conduct in any of its aspects, including potential irregularities that could have criminal consequences.
+Communications can be made through the corporate intranet, by e-mail and by post, and specific accesses have been set up for certain companies and geographic areas to facilitate accessibility.